 Under the Employees’ Provident Funds and Miscellaneous Provisions Act 1952, an employee has to make a specific contribution of remuneration to the provident fund account, and an equal contribution has to be made by an employer.
 Withdrawals under this scheme require an EPFO member to fill up a handful of forms, PF Form 19 being one of them.

 PF Form 19 has to be filled when a member wants to go for a final settlement of his/her PF account.
-It is only applicable to employees who do not have Universal Account Number (UAN).
+It is only applicable to employees who do not have a Universal Account Number (UAN).
 PF Form no 19 can be filed without a UAN, and the member will only have to mention his/her PF account number.
-This form will be used to claim a final settlement of the PF account or to avail pension withdrawal benefits.
+This form will be used to claim a final settlement of the PF account or to avail of pension withdrawal benefits.

 Check out the different types of EPF forms, each one with a different purpose.